Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Levels for endoscopic non-tempered representations of

 Our arithmetic applications will require to show existence of non-zero $I_r$-invariants, for some $r\in \Z_{\geqslant 1}$, in certain ramified $A$-packets.
-This is delicate because of the lack of new-vector theory for non-generic representations (see Remark~\ref{new-vector}).
-Also Casselman's result asserting that $\pi^{I_r}$ surjects onto $\pi_N^{T\cap I_r}$ is inconclusive here as the latter vanishes, contrarily to \cite{dimitrov-ramakrishnan} where the open compact is a pro-$p$-Iwahori subgroup of a sufficiently deep level (see \S\ref{odds-ends} where these results are discussed).
-We will instead resort to explicit methods to prove in Proposition~\ref{inert-inv-ram} that $\pi_n$ has non-zero invariants $K_T$, which contains a conjugate of $I_3$.
-It is relatively straightforward to determine all such vectors $f$ in the full induced representation but it becomes a thorny issue to find a non-square integrable matrix coefficient $\langle g \cdot f, f^\vee \rangle$.
-By another result of Casselman, matrix coefficients can be expressed in terms of the corresponding ones in the Jacquet module, given here by an explicit scalar product on $\C\cdot\mu \oplus \C\cdot\mu^w $.
-Making this actually work requires non-vanishing under the Jacquet functor which, once verified, leads directly to the result we seek.
-The computation of the Jacquet functor is first reduced to a precise statement about the intertwining operator at the level of finite reductive groups.
-It involves showing non-vanishing of some explicit exponential sums, bringing out the arithmetic nature of the problem.
-Although these sums seem extremely hard to be computed individually, we manage to conclude by evaluating an average corresponding to the trace of finite intertwining.
+This is delicate because of the lack of a new-vector theory for non-generic representations $\pi$ (see Remark~\ref{new-vector}).
+Also Casselman's result asserting that $\pi^{I_r}$ surjects onto $\pi_N^{T\cap I_r}$ is inconclusive here as the latter vanishes, in contrast with the situation in \cite{dimitrov-ramakrishnan} where the open compact is a pro-$p$-Iwahori subgroup of a sufficiently deep level.
+We will instead employ explicit methods and prove in Theorem~\ref{inert-inv-ram} that $\pi_n$ has non-zero invariants by $K_T$, which contains a conjugate of $I_3$.
+It is relatively straightforward to determine all such vectors in the full induced representation, but it becomes a thorny comptutation to find a non-square integrable matrix coefficient as in \S\ref{iwahori-inv}.
+By another result of Casselman, matrix coefficients can be expressed in terms of the corresponding ones in the Jacquet module, given here by an explicit scalar product on $\pi_N\simeq\C^2$.
+Making this actually work requires non-vanishing of the second coordinate of the image of a $K_T$-invariant vector under the Jacquet functor which, once verified, leads directly to the result we seek.

+We reduce the computation of the Jacquet functor to a precise statement about the intertwining operator at the level of finite reductive groups.
+The latter involves showing non-vanishing of some explicit exponential sums, bringing out the arithmetic nature of the problem.
+Although these sums seem extremely hard to compute individually, we manage to deduce it by precisely computing a suitable average of such sums corresponding to the trace of the finite intertwining operator.